2020 Innovation Grants

-Each of the applications submitted had the potential to tremendously impact students and programs College-wide, however the Foundation had a budget of just over $16,000 to award.
+Each of the applications submitted had the potential to tremendously impact students and programs College-wide, however the Foundation had a budget of only $16,000 to award.

-The committee of faculty, staff and community members had a difficult decision to make, fully funding five of the applications and partially funding two of the grant requests.
+The committee of faculty, staff and community members had a difficult decision to make, fully funding four of the grant requests and partially funding one.

 We are extremely grateful to our faculty and staff who make donations to the faculty and staff grant fund.
 These funds, along with revenue collected from parking meters on the Dandini Campus, support these important grant projects.

 A total of five grant requests were fully or partially funded in 2020, totaling $15,999.72:

 - Bee Campus USA | Amount Funded: $3,000

 Requested By: Yevonne Allen

 TMCC has a sustainability initiative to become a Bee Campus and we will be the first campus in the state of Nevada.
 Benefits of joining the efforts of Bee Campus USA include protection of vital animal species, improving local food production, engaging the community, and raising awareness.

 - 21st Century Classroom | Amount Funded: $3,905

 Requested By: Fred Lokken, John Reid